-A major benefit of a SSAS is that it can offer more flexibility on where the money can be invested.
+A major benefit of an SSAS is that it can offer more flexibility on where the money can be invested.

-It might also, subject to certain terms and conditions, lend money back to the company and buy the company’s shares.
+Subject to certain terms and conditions, it might also lend money back to the company and buy the company’s shares.

-A SSAS can also borrow money, subject to terms and conditions, for investment purposes.
-For example, the SSAS might raise a mortgage to help with the purchase of the company’s premises by the scheme.
-And the mortgage repayments might then be covered, in all or in part, by the rental income the company pays the SSAS.
+An SSAS can also borrow money, subject to terms and conditions, for investment purposes.
+For example, the SSAS might raise a mortgage to help the scheme buy the company’s premises.
+And the mortgage repayments might then be all or partly covered, by the rental income the company pays the SSAS.

 The scheme’s rules will say whether each member is allocated an ‘individual pot’ or whether the assets are pooled and each member holds a proportion of the scheme’s assets.